thiswasdumb/Software-Engineering-Project/README.md

 - Run the development server with `npm run dev` or `pnpm dev`.
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 - The Flask server will be running on [http://127.0.0.1:8080](http://127.0.0.1:8080).

+## Development
+Further details about how to develop the project can be found in the [project readme](https://github.com/thiswasdumb/SoftEngProject/blob/main/tradetalker/README.md).